 “People generally see what they look for, and hear what they listen for.”

 – Harper Lee, To Kill a Mockingbird

-The quick and easy part of the journey is done.
-It’s not hard to understand why viewpoint diversity is good for you, and you have already heard many times that we all need to be more humble and less judgmental.
+You have likely heard many times that we all need to be more humble and less judgmental.
 But why is it so difficult for most people to act on these insights?
 Why is it so hard to apply them during an argument with friends and family—to say nothing of conflicts with people who are more distant from us?

 A little bit of psychology can explain why.
 It flows from the insight that the mind is divided into parts or systems that can work independently and that sometimes conflict.
 In the book Thinking Fast and Slow, Daniel Kahneman calls them “system 1” (fast, automatic, intuitive thinking) and “system 2” (slow, language-based reasoning).
 We’ll also refer to these systems using the metaphor that the mind is like a small rider (system 2) perched on the back of a very large elephant (system 1).
 The rider may think he is in control, but the elephant is much more powerful, and sometimes smarter too.

 This is easy to see when you engage in a moral or political argument with someone else.
 You can see that the other person is emotionally committed to a certain conclusion (that’s the elephant choosing a side instantly), and you can see that the person’s arguments are mostly just post-hoc rationalization (that’s the rider, who is good with words).
 This is why such arguments are usually so frustrating—no matter how good your reasons, your opponent will not change her mind.
 And, of course, she thinks the same about you.
 Both of you are engaging in “motivated reasoning.”
 Both of you are searching for evidence to confirm what you already believe (as you’ll see in the videos below.)